mainwp/mainwp/readme.txt

 == Frequently Asked Questions ==
 = Do I need any other plugins for MainWP? =
-Yes you need to install the [MainWP Child Plugin](https://wordpress.org/plugins/mainwp-child/) on the sites you want to control with the Dashboard plugin.
+Yes, you need to install the [MainWP Child Plugin](https://wordpress.org/plugins/mainwp-child/) on the sites you want to control with the Dashboard plugin.

 = Do you have any documentation? =
 Yes, please review the [documentation site](https://mainwp.com/help/).